romin-ebrahimi/optimal-trades/README.md

 ### Code
 - **createEnv.sh** - bash script for creating virtual python environment.
-- **backtest.py** - class and methods used for trade label optimization and testing.
+- **backtest.py** - class and methods used for FX trade label optimization and testing.
+- **backtest_futures.py** - class and methods for trade label optimization and testing of futures contracts.
 - **main.ipynb** - python notebook demonstrating usage and methodology.

 Within the `backtest.py` module, the method `target_optimal` contains the